Mindset & Philosophy · Mind

 1. How many days in the last 30 did I move hard enough to notice?

-2. What's my sleep actually been (check the data, not the intention)?
+2. What's my sleep actually been, based on the data, not on how I remember it?

 3. What single physical metric, if it improved for 90 days, would change how I feel daily?